chiragkamra11/chiragkamra11/README.md

 - 📫 How to reach me?: chiragkamra11@gmail.com

-- Hobbies: Data, Drums, Chess, Raptors and Liverpool FC.
+- Hobbies: Drums, Chess, Raptors and Liverpool FC.
 <!--
 **chiragkamra11/chiragkamra11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.